zapier/zapier-platform/packages/cli/README-source.md

 script: CLIENT_ID=1234 CLIENT_SECRET=abcd zapier test
 ```

 You can substitute `zapier test` with `npm test`, or a direct call to `node_modules/.bin/jest`.
-Also, we generally recommend putting the environment variables into whatever configuration screen Jenkins or Travis provides!
+We recommend putting environment variables directly into the configuration screens Jenkins, Travis, or other services provide.

-As an alternative to reading the deploy key from root (the default location), you may set the `ZAPIER_DEPLOY_KEY` environment variable to run privileged commands without the human input needed for `zapier login`.
-We suggest encrypting your deploy key in whatever manner you CI provides (such as [these instructions](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml), for Travis).
+Alternatively to reading the deploy key from root (the default location), you may set the `ZAPIER_DEPLOY_KEY` environment variable to run privileged commands without the human input needed for `zapier login`.
+We suggest encrypting your deploy key in the manner your CI provides (such as [these instructions](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml), for Travis).

 ### Debugging Tests

-Sometimes tests aren't enough and you may want to step through your code and set breakpoints.
+Sometimes tests aren't enough, and you may want to step through your code and set breakpoints.
 The testing suite is a regular Node.js process, so debugging it doesn't take anything special.
 Because we recommend `jest` for testing, these instructions will outline steps for debugging w/ jest, but other test runners will work similarly.
 You can also refer to [Jest's own docs on the subject](https://jestjs.io/docs/en/troubleshooting#tests-are-failing-and-you-dont-know-why).

 To start, add the following line to the `scripts` section of your `package.json`: